TommasoCanc/Balearic-Biodiversity-Center/Balearic Biodiversity/README.md

-## Pipeline Balearic Biodiversity data.
+# Pipeline to check the Balearic Biodiversity data.

+#### 1. Create starting checklist

 1. Create a ***NEW*** .csv file starting from the original list changing the columns' name as follow: "Taxon", "Family", and "Group".
 Hereafter: **newList**